Building lattices and zeta functions: Affine buildings

+of finite index.
+For instance, $G$ could be the group of all orientation-preserving automorphisms or the group of all type preserving automorphisms, see Definition \ref{def2.4.2}.
+Note that an open subgroup of a topological group is automatically closed (as its complement is a union of open left-cosets and hence open).
+So $G$ is a locally compact group as well.

 A neighborhood basis of the unity in $G$ is given by a sequence $(K_{E_j})$ where $E_j$ is a sequence of finite sets of vertices, exhausting all of the vertices of $X$.
 Therefore the topological group $G$ is first countable.
-Throughout, we keep a Haar-measure on $G$ fixed.
+Throughout, we choose a fixed Haar measure on $G$.

 Every compact subgroup $K\subset G$ fixes a point $x\in X$.
 So every maximal compact subgroup is of the form $K_x$ for some $x$.